P.S. 384 - Hunters Point Elementary

 Ms. DeGrazia, Assistant Principal

-Ms. Bridge, English as a New Language Coordinator
+Ms. Zhu, English as a New Language Coordinator

 Ms. Belluti, Literacy Specialist